lahirumanulanka/real-time-iot-traffic-analytics/README.md

 python .\kafka-scripts\sink\postgres_sink.py --bootstrap localhost:29092 --topic iot.traffic.processed --from-beginning
 ```

 3) Open Grafana at http://localhost:3000 (admin/admin).
 A Postgres datasource is auto-provisioned (name: Postgres).
-Create a dashboard and run queries like:
+A ready-made dashboard is already in the repo at `grafana/dashboards/traffic-overview.json` (auto-provisioned).
+It has:
+	- Time‑series of events (live, last 1h, refresh 5s)
+	- Daily peak traffic (across sensors)
+	- Daily average traffic
+	- Sensor health table

+If you want to write your own panels, here are some example queries:

 ```sql
 -- Hourly events per sensor (last 24h)